8 Things to Know After a Cerebral Palsy Diagnosis

 You’re about to learn a whole new vocabulary of medical terms, assistive devices, and acronyms for anything and everything.
 Here is some information about the diagnosis, but additional research may be helpful.
 You’ll feel better if you get a better understanding of what you’re dealing with.

 2. Build a Strong Team

 You are going to deal with a lot of doctors and therapists.
 Most children with CP have frequent visits to the pediatrician.
 Your child may need surgery or medical procedures done.
 It is also typical for children with cerebral palsy to have a physical therapist, occupational therapist, and speech therapist.
 Depending on your situation, you may explore nutritional therapy, aquatic therapy, hippotherapy, and a whole host of other therapies you’ve probably never heard of!
 There is no cure for cerebral palsy, but by taking certain measures from an early age, you can dramatically improve your child’s quality of life.
 Here are some explanations about different treatment and therapy options.
-If you are looking for recommendations for therapists, doctors, products, or any other type of cerebral palsy resource, our massive survival guide has a searchable database where people post ratings and reviews of their favorite resources.
+If you are looking for recommendations for therapists, doctors, products, or any other type of cerebral palsy resource, our massive Resource Directory is a searchable database where our community shares their favorite resources.
 Finally, be sure to look into early intervention services in your state.
 Acting now can make a major difference later in your child’s life – don’t let the opportunity slip away!

 3. Medicaid is Your Friend

 Even good health insurance will only begin to cover the costs of raising a child with cerebral palsy.
 There are state programs that allow special needs families to waive the income qualification requirement to enroll in Medicaid.
 This is something you should look into as soon as possible because there is often a long waiting list.
 Check out the policies and procedures for enrolling in Medicaid in your state as soon as you can!